antirose/CovidInfectionAnalysis/README.md

 Communication Protocols: Our group name is Endless Knot.
 The members exchange information on Slack and document notes on Google Docs.
 Group meetings are held virtually on Zoom.
 We collaborate on our codes through GitHub, which include our repository (CovidInfectionAnalysis), branches, commits, and pull requests.

 # Machine Learning Flowchart
-•	Data Wrangling:
-Checkout data quality, sorting, filtering using PYTHON.
-•	working with missing data, outliers, reshaping data, calculating
+•	•	Data Wrangling: We checkedout the data quality, sorting, filtering using PYTHON.
+We cleaned by missing data, outliers, reshaping data, calculating.
+We removed many unnecessary columns.
+Find the null values- use dropna() • Convert strings to numbers.

 Data Preprocessing
 •	Preparing data for machine learning